-Common practice pitfalls and how to avoid them (2018 edition)
+Common practice pitfalls: And how to avoid them

 No lawyer is immune to a claim; in fact, our records suggest that four out of every five lawyers will be the subject of a claim at one point in their career.
 Malpractice claims can be stressful, can hurt your reputation, and can be costly (even if the only financial consequence to the lawyer is an increase in insurance premiums).